Dance Map Directory

 MA/MFA Programme in Creative Practice: Dance Professional Practice

-This programme provides a rigorous learning and research opportunity for mid-career dance artists.
-Two core modules—Embodied Practice and Investigative Practice—are delivered by Independent Dance in the Siobhan Davies Studios.
+This programme provides a rigorous learning and research opportunity for mid-career dance and cross-disciplinary artists who wish to focus on embodied practices.
+Two core modules, Embodied Practice and Investigative Practice, are delivered by Independent Dance in the Siobhan Davies Studios.
 This professional environment allows for intensive and focused somatic, creative, and theoretical inquiry with significant artists and a skilled peer group.
 Students in need of financial aid can apply for bursary support.
-Deadline for applications: July 1, 2017.
+On-time deadline for applications: 1 June 2020

 Department of World Arts and Cultures/Dance